Expanded Compulsory Coverage in Construction

 Obligation to register

-Before any non-exempt work commences, the IO, SP, partnership, or corporation must register as a deemed employer, if not already registered.
-As of the date the non-exempt work begins, the deemed workers must be covered and their insurable earnings from home renovation work and all other work must be reported.
-See, 14-02-02, Registration.
+Before any non-exempt work commences, the IO, SP, partnership or corporation must register as a deemed employer, if not already registered.
+As of the date the non-exempt work begins, the deemed workers must be covered and their insurable earnings from home renovation work and all other work must be reported, refer to 14-02-02, Registration.

 If the employer engages in both non-exempt construction work and exempt home renovation work, all deemed workers must be covered even if one or more engages in only exempt home renovation work.